No photos or art work today, just a straight up rant…..

 My Grandfather was in the Russian Army, then the Polish Army and then the Israeli Army.
 No wonder why he was so damn tough.
 He never owned a car, instead, he rode his bike, walked and chased buses to make his travels.

-I remember my Grandfather jogging with my brother and I or riding our bikes over 1 mile to the pool to get us swim lessons where my older brother usually attempted to drown me on a daily basis.
+I remember my Grandfather in Israel jogging with my brother and I or riding our bikes over 1 mile to the pool to get us swim lessons where my older brother usually attempted to drown me on a daily basis.
 After swim lessons we would jog or ride our bikes back home.

 He didn’t tell us to take it easy, have a nap, stay inside, it’s too hot outside to play.
-And mid summer at 1 or 2 PM the heat climbs near 100 degrees.
+And mid summer in Israel at 1 or 2 PM the heat climbs near 100 degrees.

 The next step is to tell them to crawl….. where do we go after that?
 Lay down and wait to die?
 Perhaps Lunch Aides will have taser guns and start zapping kids who dare to run.